Shane-Bath/PP4-Django-CRM-App/README.md

 ## CRM Django App - Clientflow
-This is a customer management system for a small business.
-This Django app does not support mobile devices.
-It is designed for use in an office on standard-size screens only.

-Our system uses Django's built-in user authentication mechanism to ensure secure access.
-Users can manage client information, knowing their data is protected.

-At the heart of our system is the ability to create detailed client profiles.
-Each profile has information, including the client's name, address, phone number, and email.
-Allowing a record of the client to be maintained and updated if necessary.

-The user can attach notes to client profiles, which is a feature designed for personalised client management.
-These notes can be edited, updated, or deleted, providing a flexible way to track client interactions and important details.

-Users can log calls from clients, ensuring that every interaction is recorded and accessible for future reference.
+This is a client management system for a small business.
+This Django app is intended for use in an office environment on standard-size screens only and does not support mobile devices.
+At the heart of the CRM system is the ability to create detailed client profiles.
+You can record information on each client, including the client's name, address, phone number, and email.
+Users can update the client record with new information.
+The user can attach notes to client profiles.
+Users can edit, update, or delete these notes, allowing for tracking of client interactions and important details.
+Users can log calls from clients and create tasks.

 ### Features

 <details>
 <summary>User Registration and Authentication</summary>
-The Django application Django-Allauth is flexible and created to handle user login, registration, and account management.
+Django-Allauth handles user login, registration, and account management.
 I used this method to manage registration and authentication for its ease of integration, flexibility, and support for social authentication.
-For this type of application, you would not use the social authentication system, and control of user access would have to be completed via the admin panel, where access is limited to a superuser.
+In this type of application, the social authentication system is not used, and user access control is completed through the admin panel, which is limited to a superuser.

-Django-Allauth provides a full suite of account management features, including password reset, account email management, and more.
+Django-Allauth provides a full suite of account management features, including password reset, account email management, and more

 I use the following:
 - User registration form with fields username, email, and password.
 - User login and logout functionality.

 Login: ![login](static/images/readme/feature-login.png)
 Signup: ![signup](static/images/readme/sign-up.png)